Sold Out - $0.00

 Cheryl Beyuka, Zuni Pueblo, NM Handsome blue bear from Cheryl.
 It is new, not pre-owned.
 It was carved and purchased in 2017.
 To the Zuni, the bear is the second most powerful...

 Kenny Chavez, Zuni Kenny does great bears.
-This features leopard jasper, which never fails to please.
+Like another, posted recently, this features Picasso marble.
+This one is smaller.
 Almost all of Kenny's pieces have sterling silver accents.
-Click this link to see...
+I'm posting...